“The IPCC Special Report coverage was all about how screwed we are and not about solutions. That’s what Drawdown offers.” Jonathan Foley (18 Oct.2018)

 As Foley, Drawdown’s incoming Executive Director, put it, “We can choose to leave the world a poorer place or we can choose to drawdown.
 Hey, we can actually solve this!”

-Hell!
-That more inspiring than scaring myself and my neighbors half to death with the “we’re so screwed” head banging.
+That is more inspiring than scaring myself and my neighbors half to death with the “we’re-so-screwed” head banging.

-At the risk of being partisan, let’s draw a parallel.
+At the risk of being partisan, let me draw a parallel.
 After the 2016 US presidential elections, those who had not supported Trump could have thought, “We’re so screwed” and stayed home for the next two years.
-Some did, but many did not.
+Some did, but a great many did not.

 Former Democratic congressional aides published a short pamphlet, Indivisible, that offered very pragmatic and specific steps on how to address your issues with your representatives.
 Within a few months of Trump’s inauguration, Indivisible chapters has sprung up in every Congressional district in the nation.
 They and others began appearing at their representative’s office, demanding that health care be protected.

 Spin the clock forward to November 2018.
-And we now have an unprecedented wave of women and minorities elected to Congress from all over the country.
+We now have an unprecedented wave of women, ex-service members, progressives and minorities elected to Congress from all over the country.
 That’s the power of a practical, solutions-based process.

-What Indivisible’s manual was to the 2018 midterm elections, Drawdown is to the climate solutions for de-carbonizing our future.
+What Indivisible’s manual was to the 2018 midterm elections, Drawdown is to the climate solutions for de-carbonizing our future in 2019 and beyond.
 Amen.
 Change for the better is happening already!